 "In all instances where services and programs are supported with City funds, Council should establish clear expectations with respect to the accounting of the uses of funds for the purposes intended.
 Where such funding is substantial, the City should establish guidelines and monitor the performance of agencies with respect to the adequacy of program and financial planning processes, the collection of program information and the use of program evaluation procedures in addition to the accounting for the use of public funds.
 All agencies receiving City funds, including directly-operated facilities, should annually report on the programs and services provided and the specific objectives these are designed to achieve.
 The City should make available technical support and expertise to strengthen the capacities of service providers to institute such procedures.
-It is equally important that facilities and programs such block machanisms and along institute that the procedures is a support that the procedure of the procedure o establish mechanisms and clearly stated procedures for ensuring the relevance and quality of programs to local needs.
-Finally the City should support a variety of citizen participation models for the planning, development and operation of facilities and programs.
+It is equally important that facilities and programs establish mechanisms and clearly stated procedures for ensuring the relevance and quality of programs to local needs.
+Finally the City should support a variety of citizen participation models for the planning, development and operation of facilities and programs."

-- CITY-FUNDED COMMUNITY CENTRES ADOPT A SET OF CON-STITUTIONAL PROVISIONS AND PROCEDURES FOR THE SELECTION AND OPERATION OF BOARDS OF MANAGEMENT CONSISTENT WITH THE GUIDELINES SET OUT IN APPENDIX E BY JANUARY 1, 1983. - 2.
-THE DEPARTMENT OF PARKS AND RECREATION PRESENT FOR COUNCIL CONSIDERATION A PROPOSED POLICY ON THE ROLES AND RESPONSIBILITIES OF ADVISORY COUNCILS BY JANUARY 1, 1983.

-- 3. CITY-OPERATED RECREATION CENTRES AND CITY-FUNDED COMMUNITY CENTRES BE RESPONSIBLE FOR DEVELOPING A STATEMENT OF CENTRE LEVEL OBJECTIVES AND OBJECTIVES FOR MAJOR PROGRAM AREAS FOR FISCAL YEAR 1984.
+- 1. CITY-FUNDED COMMUNITY CENTRES ADOPT A SET OF CONSTITUTIONAL PRO-VISIONS AND PROCEDURES FOR THE SELECTION AND OPERATION OF BOARDS OF MANAGEMENT CONSISTENT WITH THE GUIDELINES SET OUT IN APPENDIX E BY JANUARY 1, 1983. - THE DEPARTMENT OF PARKS AND RECREATION PRESENT FOR COUNCIL CON-SIDERATION A PROPOSED POLICY ON THE ROLES AND RESPONSIBILITIES OF ADVISORY COUNCILS BY JANUARY 1, 1983. - 3.
+CITY-OPERATED RECREATION CENTRES AND CITY-FUNDED COMMUNITY CENTRES BE RESPONSIBLE FOR DEVELOPING A STATEMENT OF CENTRE LEVEL OBJECTIVES AND OBJECTIVES FOR MAJOR PROGRAM AREAS FOR FISCAL YEAR 1984.
 THESE OBJECTIVES SHALL BE FOR A ONE YEAR PERIOD AND SHALL BE SUFFICIENTLY SPECIFIC AND MEASURABLE TO PERMIT A DETERMINATION OF THE EXTENT TO WHICH THEY ARE ACHIEVED. - 4.
-THE IMPLEMENTATION TASK FORCE AND THE DEPARTMENT OF MANAGEMENT SERVICES DEVELOP A PLAN AND PRIORI-TIES BY DECEMBER 1, 1982 FOR THE PROVISION OF TECHNI-CAL SERVICES AND EXPERTISE TO ASSIST IN THE PROCESS DESCRIBED IN RECOMMENDATION NO. 3. - 5.
-THE DEPARTMENT OF PARKS AND RECREATION AND THE ASSOCIATION OF COMMUNITY CENTRES DEVELOP FORMATS FOR THE ANNUAL REPORTING OF CONCISE PROGRAM INFORMATION FOR EACH FACILITY BY SEPTEMBER 1983.
+THE IMPLEMENTATION TASK FORCE AND THE DEPARTMENT OF MANAGE-MENT SERVICES DEVELOP A PLAN AND PRIORITIES BY DECEMBER 1, 1982 FOR THE PROVISION OF TECHNICAL SERVICES AND EXPERTISE TO ASSIST IN THE PROCESS DESCRIBED IN RECOMMENDATION NO. 3.

+5. THE DEPARTMENT OF PARKS AND RECREATION AND THE ASSOCIATION OF COMMUNITY CENTRES DEVELOP FORMATS FOR THE ANNUAL REPORTING OF CONCISE PROGRAM INFORMATION FOR EACH FACILITY BY SEPTEMBER 1983.